owntech-foundation/OwnPlot/docs/user-manual/first-steps.md

 4. Open the port by clicking the "Open" button
 5. You should observe the data coming from the serial port in the terminal and data points should appear on the graph.

-!!! failure "Troubleshooting"
+!!! warning "Troubleshooting"
-	* If you can't see the port you are looking for, try to unplug and plug in the dev board to another port.
-You can try to reflash the sample program.

-	* If
+	* if you have trouble seeing the desired port, check out the [troubleshooting guide](troubleshooting.md#Port finding)